-(1) The FINALS for the COM Concerto Competition will take place on MONDAY OCTOBER 23, 2017, beginning at 6:30 p.m. in the Winspear Hall.
-The winners’ concert with the UNT Symphony Orchestra will be WEDNESDAY MARCH 7, 2018.
+(1) The FINALS for the COM Concerto Competition will take place on WEDNESDAY OCTOBER 17, 2018, beginning at 6:00 p.m. in the Winspear Hall.
+The winners’ concert with the UNT Concert Orchestra will be MONDAY FEBRUARY 4, 2019.

-(2) All semi-finalists must thoroughly complete the following “Concerto Competition Materials Acquisition” form, and return it to the Orchestral Studies office, in order to be allowed to compete in the finals, if chosen as a finalist.
+(2) All semi-finalists must thoroughly complete the following “Concerto Competition Materials Acquisition” form, and return it to the Orchestral Studies office, in order to compete in the finals, if chosen as a finalist.

 (3) As competition repertoire, students are to perform either one movement of a multi-movement work, the entirety of a single movement work, or multiple movements of a multi-movement work in which the selected movements’ combined duration is, preferably, less than 10 minutes.
 A selection of more than 10 minutes is not a disqualifying or score reducing issue, but students are highly encouraged to avoid extremely lengthy selections as such selections may diminish the chances of being included in the final concert.